PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="065" /><label for="065">![065](/assets/slides/incident_response/incident_response.065.jpeg)</label>
 _065. Getting everyone on the call.
 [Docs Reference](/resources/anti_patterns/#getting-everyone-on-the-call)_

-Believe it or not, we used to page every single engineer at PagerDuty whenever we had a `SEV-2`.
+Believe it or not, we used to page every single engineer at GetYourGuide whenever we had a `SEV-2`.
 I'm not joking.
 It was horrible.
 It worked great when we only had 5 engineers, less so when we had 50.

 It's important to **maintain an effective [span of control](/training/glossary/#span-of-control)** during an incident.
 No one person should have more than ~7 people reporting to them.
 Any more than that and you have too many cooks in the kitchen.